pantheon-systems/documentation/source/content/guides/account-mgmt/billing/01-introduction.md

 ---
 title: Billing
 subtitle: Introduction
-description: Add a new credit card, remove the current card or transfer billing to a new site owner.
+description: Add a new credit card, remove the current card, or transfer billing to a new site owner.
 categories: [account-mgmt]
 tags: [billing]
 contributors: [wordsmither]